psy-farrell/psy-farrell.github.io/publications.md

 ## Recent publications ##

+Udale, R., Farrell, S., & Kent, C.  (in press).
+No evidence for binding of items to task-irrelevant backgrounds in visual working memory. *Memory & Cognition.*

 Ballard, T., Farrell, S., & Neal, A.  (in press).
 Quantifying the Psychological Value of Goal Achievement. *Psychonomic Bulletin & Review.*

 Mason, A., Farrell, S., Howard-Jones, P. A., & Ludwig, C.  (in press).
 The role of reward and reward uncertainty in episodic memory. *Journal of Memory and Language.*